History of Newcastle United F.C.: Postwar cup-winners (1946–1978)

 Ted Robledo, 1953; he appeared in the 1952 FA Cup Final-winning side alongside his brother George.

-By the time peace was restored in 1945, Seymour was at the forefront of Newcastle's affairs, manager in all but name.
-He ensured that the Magpies possessed an entertaining eleven full of stars, a mix of home-grown talent like Jackie Milburn, Bobby Cowell and Ernie Taylor, as well as big signings in the shape of George Robledo, Bobby Mitchell, Joe Harvey, Len Shackleton and Frank Brennan.
+By the time peace was restored in 1945, Seymour ensured that the Magpies possessed a mix of home-grown talent like Jackie Milburn, Bobby Cowell and Ernie Taylor, as well as big signings in the shape of George Robledo, Bobby Mitchell, Joe Harvey, Len Shackleton and Frank Brennan.

 Newcastle spent the first couple of years post-war in the Second Division.
 Crowds were extremely high after the return to football, and in 1946 Newcastle recorded the joint-highest victory in English League Football history, defeating Newport County 13–0.
 Len Shackleton, playing his debut in that match, scored 6 goals in the match, another record for Newcastle United.

 Newcastle returned to the First Division in double of the time.
 Promotion was achieved in 1948 in front of vast crowds.
 An average of almost 57,000 at every home game saw United's fixtures that year, a national record for years to come.
 That was just the start of another period of success.

 During the Fifties decade United lifted the FA Cup trophy on three occasions within a five-year period.
 In 1951 they defeated Blackpool 2–0, a year later Arsenal were beaten 1–0 and in 1955 United crushed Manchester City 3–1.
 The Magpies were known in every corner of the country, and so were their players; 'Wor Jackie' Milburn and Bobby 'Dazzler' Mitchell the pick of a side that was renowned the nation over.
 Other players of this time were Frank Brennan (like Mitchell a Scot), Ivor Broadis, Len White and Welshman Ivor Allchurch.

 Despite having quality players throughout the era, stars like Allchurch, White and George Eastham during the latter years of the decade, United slipped from the First Division in 1961 under the controversial management of ex-Manchester United star, Charlie Mitten.
 It was a huge blow to the club.

-An old war-horse returned to revitalise the Magpies in the shape of Joe Harvey, who had skippered the club to much of their post-war success.
-He teamed up with Stan Seymour to rebuild United and the Black'n'Whites returned to the elite as Second Division Champions in 1965.
-United then became very much an unpredictable side, always capable of defeating the best, but never quite realising their huge potential until very recently.
+An old war-horse returned to revitalise the Magpies in the shape of Joe Harvey, who had captained the club to much of their post-war success.
+He worked alongside Stan Seymour to rebuild the United and the 'Black'n'Whites' returned to the elite as Second Division Champions in 1965.
+Following this, United became unpredictable, often capable of defeating the best, but unaware of their potential until recently.